josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🩺_presenting_complaint.md

 ---

-## 🧠 Individual competence is not collective competence
+## 🧠 Individual Competence Is Not Collective Competence

 An Army is not simply a collection of individually trained people carrying functioning equipment.